Everyone 'does' Distance Learning (DL) in a different way.

 - 2* to 5 years on our postgraduate courses

 How you manage that time is largely up to you.
-As long as you complete the minimum credits per year, you plan your own study time, including when you submit assignments.
-Your personal tutor can help you to plan your studies, and your Programme Team’s Progress Committee will help you to track your study pace.
+As long as you complete the recommended minimum number of credits per year, and any recommended study schedule, you can plan your own study time, including when you submit assignments.
+Your personal tutor can help you to plan your studies, and your Programme Team will help you to track your pace of study.

-It sometimes happens that students do not make the progress they would wish to and if your studies are affected by particular circumstances we can normally offer you temporary withdrawal time or an extension to your course.
+Our distance learning programmes are structured to enable some flexibility within the overall time limits of the programme.
+For example, it sometimes happens that students do not make the progress they would wish to and if your studies are affected by particular circumstances, you might be able to request Temporarily Withdraw from the course or apply for an extension to your course registration period.

-Most courses begin with attendance at a study school.
-Our schools normally take 4 - 5 days.
+Most courses begin with attendance at a 3-4 day residential study school at Aberystwyth University.
 For more information on Study Schools, see the Study Schools Section.
-After the first year of study, there may be a second study school (some courses have a third study school), and some programmes offer a dedicated research school in preparation for the programme’s dissertation module.
+After a certain number of module credits are completed, there may be a second study school, and some programmes offer a dedicated research school in preparation for the programme’s dissertation module.

-All our postgraduate courses have a Diploma and Certificate exit points and undergraduate courses have a Diploma exit.
+All our postgraduate courses have Diploma and Certificate exit points and undergraduate courses have a Diploma exit point.

-Students who are self-funding can pay for their course a module at a time.
-For students who are being sponsored by employers, the fees are broken up into annual invoices over three years.
+Students who are self-funding can pay for their course a module at a time, and these can be purchased from our online shop when you are ready to start them.
+For students who are being sponsored by employers, the fees are broken up into annual payments over three years.